slact/nchan/README.md

 - **nchan_subscribe_request** `<url>`
   arguments: 1
   context: server, location, if
   > Send GET request to internal location (which may proxy to an upstream server) after subscribing.
+Disabled for longpoll and interval-polling subscribers.

 - **nchan_unsubscribe_request** `<url>`
   arguments: 1
   context: server, location, if
   > Send GET request to internal location (which may proxy to an upstream server) after unsubscribing.
+Disabled for longpoll and interval-polling subscribers.

 - **nchan_max_reserved_memory** `<size>`
   arguments: 1